FaganOoi/csharp-dotnet-etcd-provider/README.md

 # DotnetEtcdProvider

 It is custom configuration provider that use `dotnet-etcd` library to load the configuration and update it from time to time.
 It help to provide alternative ways for us to change our appsettings without re-deploy the application.

-For now, it just support basic login and authentication.
+## Version 1.3

+For new version 1.3, it will have breaking changes as following

+- Rename `PrefixListUsedToWatch` to `PrefixData`.
+For now, we will use list to get data and look on the changes based on reload mode.
+When no data given, we will have hard code value `/` to get all.

 ## Dependency